SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 **On a single object**

-To indicate confidence level on taxon determinations of a specimen, we'll put the confidence on the specimen, where we can filter confidences using Filter Collection Objects.
+To indicate confidence level on taxon determinations of a specimen, we'll put the confidence on the specimen, where we can filter confidences using Filter Collection Objects (this isn't entirely satisfactory when a collection object has multiple determinations, but that's a rare case).
 Click on the annotator radial for the collection object, select the Confidences slice, click the All tab or search for the desired confidence, and click on it to add it.

 #left[A confidence added to a collection object](https://sfg.taxonworks.org/s/040way)